Yachao-Zhang/Cross-Cloud-Consistency/README.md

-This code is supplementary material for TCBY submission paper (C3).
+This is a simple implementation of our paper accepted by TNNLS: Cross-Cloud Consistency for Weakly Supervised Point Cloud Semantic Segmentation

 ### (1) Setup
 This code has been tested with Python 3.6, Tensorflow 1.14, and CUDA 10.0  on Ubuntu 16.04.